Alokkumar-8467/Docker/README.md

 ```
 FROM : Building the images from the specified image

-RUM : Will execute any command in a shell inside the containers environment.
+RUN : Will execute any command in a shell inside the containers environment.

 This RUN container also install the node in docker container.
 ```